djjazzyjew/nylas-challenge/README.md

 * Send an email to yourself via the Nylas API
 * Query the API for the email you sent and change the label to `nylas_challenge`

+The app uses express-generator with pug as the templating engine

 To get started:
 * Download this repo
 * Run `npm install` to get packages